-Retracing our steps to Aden on the Red Sea, we may talk with the station in Egypt to the north, and thence, by one tremendous leap hurl a message with such force that it will Cross the wide Mediterranean, ascend the of 3,000 Miles is anywhere from 7,000,000 dollars to 10,000,000 dollars, while the total Cost of a pair of wireless stations to do the same work is but 6oo,ooo dollars.
-The cable must handle a half-million dollars worth of business in order to earn enough to keep it in repair while 2 per cent of this amount will take care of the same item for the wireless.
-Two million words at 25 cents a word will earn only a sufficient sum to cover depreciation of the cable, while the same number of words at half-rate by wireless will produce enough to pay the depreciation charge and 35 per cent on the investment besides.
+Retracing our steps to Aden on the Red Sea, we may talk with the station in Egypt to the north, and thence, by one tremendous leap hurl a message with such force that it will Cross the wide Mediterranean, ascend the of 3,000 Miles is anywhere from 7,000,000 dollars to 10,000,000 dollars, while the total cost of a pair of wireless stations to do the same work is but 600,000 dollars.
+The cable must handle a half-million dollars worth of business in order to earn enough to keep it in repair while 2 percent of this amount will take care of the same item for the wireless.
+Two million words at 25 cents a word will earn only a sufficient sum to cover the depreciation of the cable, while the same number of words at half-rate by wireless will produce enough to pay the depreciation charge and 35 percent on the investment besides.

-The wireless system, in using Nature’s ether as a conductor, has provided itself with a medium that requires no repairs.
-Surely we have here an accommodating servant by means of which we may from a single station talk with nations north, east, south, and west; we need no wires, no cables, no right of way and none of the expensive upkeep or repair that the older forms of communication require.
+The wireless system, in using Nature’s either as a conductor, has provided itself with a medium that requires no repairs.
+Surely we have here an accommodating servant by means of which we may form a single station talk with nations north, east, south, and west; we need no wires, no cables, no right of way and none of the expensive upkeep or repair that the older forms of communication required.

 Abstracted from an article by the Chief Engineer of the Marconi Wireless Telegraph Co. of America in Popular Mechanics.